Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: EVALUATION

-Finally, to demonstrate our assumption of the relationship between the data entropy and the outliers, we show the individual pose RPE evolution in an arbitrary trajectory window for non-tuning DC-SAC configuration in contrast with the entropy for the same poses.
+Finally, to demonstrate our assumption of the relationship between the data pseudo-entropy and the outliers, we show the individual pose RPE evolution in an arbitrary trajectory window for non-tuning DC-SAC configuration in contrast with the pseudo-entropy for the same poses.
 We can see in Fig. \ref{fig:entropy} that exists a direct correlation.